Dalton Hit and Run Accident Lawyer

 If the accident did not result in any serious damage, a misdemeanor charge, fines, probationary action, or a combination of said repercussions may apply.
 At most, a misdemeanor charge will result in up to a year of prison time.

 A hit and run is considered a felony if it results in serious injuries or death.
-So, on top of traditional charges such as vehicular manslaughter, an additional penalty may be added for fleeing the scene.
+So, in addition to traditional charges such as vehicular manslaughter, an additional penalty may be added for fleeing the scene.

 This can add years to a person’s sentence.